 Various humanoid bodies zigzagged between columns and pulsating pipes, lubricated by noisy circulation.
 Their guts aroused premature fermentation to splatter inside them.
-A digestion of macabre roar.
+Digestion of macabre roar.

-Arousal of fungi infested architecture excrementalis.
-Dunk blob formed puddles vibrating between sticky limbs.
+Arousal of fungi-infested architecture excrementalis.
+Dunk blobs formed puddles vibrating between sticky limbs.
 Slurpy animations voided micro-orifices eager to penetrate the listeners.
 Their organs spilt into a sonic soup.
 Dusty goo assumed sticky vectors.

 Intestinal music composition crumbled bio-concrete, smoothing freed particles within humid respiration.
 Organs blend between juicy speakers.
 Split cables connecting silent fibres of involuntary plasma projections.